PHOT 331 A (3 Credits)

 FEES & MATERIALS

-Students must bear the cost of all materials needed to complete their assignments and research-creation project.
+Students must bear the cost of all photographic materials needed to complete their assignments.

 Suggested materials: